 An exhibition of the finalist held at the National Portrait Gallery Canberra.

-Portraits of NSW South Coast oyster farmers t from Nowra to Eden.
-A series of exhibitions held at a number of coastal towns, sponsored by AOC - Australia's Oyster Coast Inc.
+Portraits of NSW South Coast oyster farmers from Nowra to Eden.
+Launched at Parliament House Canberra, it was later exhibited at numerous coastal towns.
+Sponsored by AOC - Australia's Oyster Coast Inc.